 The human rights normative framework

 The values of freedom, respect for human rights and the principle of holding periodic and genuine elections by universal suffrage are essential elements of democracy.
-In turn, democracy provides the natural environment for the protection and effective realization of human rights.
-These values are embodied in the Universal Declaration of Human Rights and further developed in the International Covenant on Civil and Political Rights which enshrines a host of political rights and civil liberties underpinning meaningful democracies.
+In turn, democracy provides an environment for the protection and effective realization of human rights.

 - Respect for human rights and fundamental freedoms